History of the Green Party of Canada: Exclusion from debates

 In the 2011 Canadian federal election, the consortium of broadcasters playing host to the political debates (consisting of CBC, CTV, Global, Radio-Canada and TVA) announced it would only invite the leaders of the four recognized parties in the House of Commons, namely the Conservative Party, the Liberal Party, the Bloc Québécois and the NDP.
 Therefore, the Green Party would be excluded.
 "This is an unacceptable, outrageous, high-handed attempt to shut down democracy in this country," May said in an interview aired on CBC News.

 Prior to the October 2015 Federal election, May was invited to participate in two of the debates: one hosted by Maclean's magazine on 6 August 2015 and the first French language debate hosted by Radio-Canada on 24 September 2015.
 However, May was excluded from the other two debates.
 After being advised of the exclusion from The Munk Debate on Canada's Foreign Policy on 28 September 2015, May took her message to social media where she attacked the Harper government using tweets on Twitter.

 In the 2019 election, May was excluded from the first French-language debate on October 2, 2019, hosted by TVA.
 TVA's criteria for inclusion in this debate was to have elected at least one MP in Quebec in the previous election, which the Green Party failed.

+In the 2025 Canadian federal election, co-leader Jonathan Pedneault confirmed in March that he would represent the party in leaders' debates.
+However, on the morning of the French debate, Pedneault's invitation to the leaders' debates was rescinded as the Green Party did not meet the criteria to qualify for the debates.
+Pedneault criticized the decision as "undemocratic".